THE BLACK WOMAN’S GUIDE TO THE 2020 Election

 That’s kind of a rhetorical question.
 We know that for most Black women, voting is a habit, so we will be at the polls.
 We care, a lot!
 But just in case you or someone you know isn’t convinced that they should exercise their power in the 2020 political process, here are five important reasons to get your vote on!

 1. DONALD TRUMP HAS GOT TO GO.

 We know that Donald Trump represents a clear and present danger to the economic, social, mental, and physical well-being of Black women.
 For that alone, he has to go.
 But he’s also a threat to our democracy.
 That’s why he was impeached by Congress and is being investigated by several federal and state prosecutors.
 This is our chance to boot him out of Washington and start to reverse the damage he has caused.
-For that to happen, we need to commit to vote for the Democratic nominee once the primaries are over, no matter who it is.
+For that to happen, we need to commit to voting for and supporting the Democratic nominee Joe Biden and his running mate once the primaries are over, no matter who it is.
 “Vote blue, no matter who” may not feel inspiring, but the prospect of having a president who isn’t a criminally deranged madman certainly is!

 There is also much more than the White House at stake this year.
 Let us explain!

 In his three years in office, Trump—with considerable help from Senate Majority Leader Mitch McConnell, who refused to fill court vacancies when Obama was president—has appointed two justices to the Supreme Court and more than 300 judges at the federal, district, and circuit court levels.
 A recent Vox article notes that no president in recent history has done as much to change the judiciary as Trump.
 This is definitely not good for us.